-As Japan representative of the Network, The EU-Japan Centre is pleased to provide you with free EEN services in cooperation with EU EEN partnering organisations.
+As Japan representative of the Network, the EU-Japan Centre provides you with free EEN services in cooperation with EU EEN partnering organisations.

-This new service is expected to have the following general impact:
+This service is expected to have the following general impact:

 - Open new doors in Japan – develop and expand the spectrum of business opportunities in Japan for EU SMEs;